SelfReplay: Adapting Self-Supervised Sensory Models via Adaptive Meta-Task Replay: Related Work

 \subsection{Domain Generalization and Domain Adaptation}

-Domain generalization (DG)~\cite{wang2022generalizing} has been explored as a solution to mitigate domain shifts.
-DG includes approaches to learn domain-invariant features by adjusting the optimization objective~\cite{muandet2013domain, li2019episodic}, performing adversarial training to discriminate domains~\cite{li2018domain}, and processing the data to minimize the domain information from itself~\cite{wang2020heterogeneous, zhou2021domain}.
-Recent research incorporated meta-learning~\cite{li2018learning, qiao2020learning} and self-supervised learning~\cite{kim2021selfreg, yao2022pcl} to define domain-invariant training objectives.
-In mobile sensing, GILE~\cite{qian2021latent} introduced a training scheme disentangling domain-specific information, while SDMix~\cite{lu2022semantic} employed semantic-aware augmentations to achieve DG tailored to activity recognition.
-Domain adaptation (DA) methods~\cite{wilson2020survey} offer a more suitable fit for our scenario, as they allow the utilization of fine-tuning data collected by end-users.
-Most approaches target to utilize unlabeled or a limited number of labeled target domain data~\cite{ganin2015unsupervised, rahman2020correlation} to adapt the model to the target domain.
-In activity recognition, DA has been approached as an efficient transfer learning problem~\cite{wang2018stratified, lu2021cross, khan2018scaling}, and methods employing feature matching and confusion maximization~\cite{chang2020systematic} have been proposed.
-MetaSense~\cite{gong2019metasense} introduced a meta-learning-based model training approach followed by few-shot adaptation to create domain-specific models.
-DAPPER~\cite{gong2021dapper} is proposed as another line of research for estimating the expected performance of DA in mobile sensing.
+\shepherd{Domain generalization (DG)~\cite{wang2022generalizing} mitigates domain shifts by learning domain-invariant features via adjusted objectives~\cite{muandet2013domain, li2019episodic}, adversarial discrimination~\cite{li2018domain}, and domain-information minimization~\cite{wang2020heterogeneous, zhou2021domain}.
+Recent work incorporated meta-learning~\cite{li2018learning, qiao2020learning} and self-supervised learning~\cite{kim2021selfreg, yao2022pcl} to define domain-invariant training objectives.
+In mobile sensing, GILE~\cite{qian2021latent} disentangled domain-specific information, while SDMix~\cite{lu2022semantic} employed semantic-aware augmentations to achieve DG tailored to activity recognition.
+For placement shifts, position- and orientation-agnostic methods~\cite{user_device_independent, s17081838} rely on data preprocessing and feature transformations but remain limited to a single domain factor and are less adaptable to user differences or other domain variations.
+Domain adaptation (DA)~\cite{wilson2020survey} is more suitable for our scenario, as it allows fine-tuning with user-collected data.
+Common approaches rely on unlabeled or limited-labeled target data~\cite{ganin2015unsupervised, rahman2020correlation} and employ strategies such as feature matching, confusion maximization~\cite{chang2020systematic}, and transfer learning for activity recognition~\cite{wang2018stratified, lu2021cross, khan2018scaling}.
+MetaSense~\cite{gong2019metasense} introduced a meta-learning approach followed by few-shot adaptation to create domain-specific models.
+DAPPER~\cite{gong2023dapper} is another line of research for estimating the expected performance of DA in mobile sensing.